angeldollface/ethpay/README.markdown

 ## ABOUT

-***ETH Pay*** is a simple API for people who would like to receive Ethereum tokens into their wallets and embed this functionality into their wallets.
+***ETH Pay*** is a simple API for people who would like to receive Ethereum tokens into their wallets and embed this functionality into their websites.
 I really tried to keep this as simple as possible.
 Enjoy. :heart:

 ## USAGE